STEPHEN FOSTER MEMORIAL DAY

 Stephen Foster Memorial Day on January 13th commemorates the music of the man who composed hundreds of America’s first popular songs.

-Despite Foster’s exclusive music contract with Firth, Pond, and Company, when he died at the age of 37, he was penniless.
+Despite Foster’s exclusive music contract with Firth, Pond, and Company, he was penniless when he died at the age of 37.
 While his songs were wildly popular, the lack of copyright protection and alcoholism left him with nothing of value to show for his work.

 During his short life, Foster wrote over 200 songs.
 His best-known compositions include “Oh!
 Susanna,” “Camptown Races,” “Old Folks at Home,” “My Old Kentucky Home,” “Jeanie with the Light Brown Hair,” “Old Black Joe,” and “Beautiful Dreamer” and are still very popular today.